Can A Dog Owner Be Held Liable For A Bite?

 If You’ve Been Attacked By A Dangerous Dog in New York City, A Dog Bite Injury Lawyer Can Help.

 For a free consultation, contact a New York City dog bite injury lawyer at The Law Office of Richard M. Kenny as soon as possible after a dog has bitten you or a family member.
-We are dedicated to helping injured victims recover financial compensation, and will put our decades of combined experience in New York dog bite law to work for you.
+We are dedicated to helping injured victims recover financial compensation, and will put over a century of combined experience in New York dog bite law to work for you.
 For immediate legal assistance, call (646) 808-3785.